Sonisah-013/Laptop_Price_Predictor/README.md

-Project Overview

-This project predicts the price of a laptop based on its specifications using machine learning.
-The model considers features like brand, processor, RAM, storage, GPU, and screen size to estimate the laptop's market price.
+This project predicts the price of laptops based on their specifications using Machine Learning regression techniques.

-Objective:
-Build a regression model that accurately predicts laptop prices to help customers, retailers, and analysts make informed decisions.

-Features Used

-Brand – Dell, HP, Apple, Lenovo, etc.

-Processor – i3, i5, i7, Ryzen 3/5/7, etc.

-RAM – 4GB, 8GB, 16GB, etc.

-Storage – HDD/SSD and size in GB

-GPU – Nvidia, AMD, Intel Integrated

-Screen Size – Inches
+The goal is to help users estimate laptop prices based on features like brand, RAM, storage, processor, etc.

+🧠 Problem Statement

+Laptop prices vary widely depending on specifications.
+Manually estimating a fair price is difficult.
+This project uses machine learning to predict laptop prices accurately from given features.

-Dataset
+📊 Dataset

+Dataset contains laptop specifications such as:

+Brand

+RAM

+Storage

+Processor

+Operating System

+Screen size (if available)

+Target variable: Laptop Price

+(Dataset used for learning and practice purposes)

+⚙️ Technologies Used

+Python

+NumPy

+Pandas

+Matplotlib / Seaborn

+Scikit-learn

+Jupyter Notebook

+🧪 Machine Learning Approach

+Data Cleaning

+Exploratory Data Analysis (EDA)

+Feature Encoding

+Train-Test Split

+Regression Model Training

+Model Evaluation

+🤖 Model Used

+Linear Regression (or Random Forest / other — mention what you actually used)

+📈 Results

-The dataset contains historical laptop listings with specifications and prices.
+The model predicts laptop prices with reasonable accuracy.

-Source: Kaggle / scraped from online e-commerce websites.

-Format: CSV (laptop_data.csv)
+Performance evaluated using metrics like:

+R² Score

+Mean Squared Error (MSE)